Concrete Answers to 10 Common Medicare QuestionsPosted by Medicare Made Clear

 7. Where can I get help paying for Medicare?

-Financial assistance programs for people with limited income and assets include Extra Help for prescription drugs, the Medicare Savings Program and Medicaid, to name a few.
+Financial assistance programs for people with limited income and assets include Extra Help for prescription drugs, Medicare Savings Programs and Medicaid, to name a few.
 Qualifications for each program and the level of help offered vary.
 Learn more about help paying for Medicare.

 8. How does Medicare automatic renewal work?